Update March 18

 Country Team Leader for Japan, Weng Kong, says, “We are all OK but physically tired.
 I managed to contact all of our staff in other parts of Japan and they are all OK.
 We are expecting more tremors during the next 30 days or so -- so we need to be on stand by.
 Our office is OK and the system and server are still working.
 Pray for our staff members as they think of ways to go up to the areas to help.”

-From March 14-17, Campus Crusade staff members are facilitating a National Student Conference in Tokyo.
+From March 14-17, Cru staff members are facilitating a National Student Conference in Tokyo.
 More than 200 are attending.

 They are praying God will use this time to bring many students into a relationship with Jesus.
 The staff team will be talking with the students about future plans for relief work opportunities.

-Japan’s Campus Crusade leadership team has activated their crisis management and each staff member knows who to contact and what to do.
+Japan’s Cru leadership team has activated their crisis management and each staff member knows who to contact and what to do.
 They are setting up another team just in case Tokyo is hit.

 Because it is impossible at this time to visit the disaster areas, the leadership team is working alongside other organizations to arrange relief plans for the affected areas.